UK Summer Institutes FAQs

-Q: If I am planning on applying for the Exeter, Sussex, Westminster, AIFS or Queen’s University Belfast Summer Institutes do I need to apply with their International Summer Schools as well?
+Q: If I am planning on applying for the Queen’s University Belfast Summer Institutes do I need to apply with their International Summer Schools as well?

-If you wish to apply for one of the above the Fulbright Summer Institutes, you only need to apply with the Fulbright Commission and not the university itself (unless otherwise instructed by the institution).
+If you wish to apply for the above the Fulbright Summer Institutes, you only need to apply with the Fulbright Commission and not the university itself (unless otherwise instructed by the institution).

 Q: Who reads the applications, conducts interviews and ‘chooses’ the programme participants?